DerivedFunction01/acct-cik/main/prompt.md

 If no disagreements are found after reviewing all reports, your entire output should be:
 `No disagreements found between my analysis and the model's flags.`

+State the overall accuracy for each hedge type independent of firm-year (fx, cp, ir), as well as the accuracy for each firm-year at the very end.

 Now, please begin your analysis of the following JSON file.